c0pperdragon/OS816/README.md

 I have created a parts list at [mouser](https://www.mouser.at/ProjectManager/ProjectDetail.aspx?AccessID=774c7f36b3) containing all the necessary parts to build the computer on either breadboards or on a PCB.
 The serial communication adapter is not part of the build as there are many different options available.

+If there is actual demand I could also take orders for kits including a PCB and a pre-flashed memory IC.
+In this case please use my contact address in the bottom of this page.

 ## Contact